thebusby/iota/README.md

 http://opensource.org/licenses/MIT

 I'd also like to thank my employer Gracenote, for allowing me to create this open source port.

-NOTE: Relevant bits of iota/core.clj such as fjinvoke, fjfork, fjjoin, and various bits of iota/FileVector's implementation of Clojure interfaces were copied/modified from Rich Hickey's Clojure.
-These bits fall under the original owner's license (EPL).

 Copyright (C) 2012-2013 Alan Busby